How to Make Yourself (More) Valuable to Your Boss

-Success, Power, and Politics in the Workplace:
+Success, Power, and Politics in the Workplace

-Before diving into a number of ideas on making yourself ever more valuable to your boss, let’s explore the issue of someone needing to choose you to be successful.
-More than a few people have suggested to me that this thinking discounts the importance of individual determination and hard work.
+Before diving into a number of ideas on making yourself even more valuable to your boss, let’s explore the issue of someone needing to choose you to be successful.
+More than a few people have suggested that this thinking discounts the importance of individual determination and hard work.
 My polite pushback is that nothing replaces or minimizes the need for these behaviors—they are essential for success.
 However, for your efforts to pay off in an organizational setting, your hard work must be recognized and appreciated by some person or some group able to choose you to do more.

 Yes, power and politics play a role in your success, no matter how hard you work.

 Senior managers select individuals for promotion or advancement based on how much they trust him/her to make good decisions to lead initiatives or manage teams.
 This trust is cultivated through experience working together and ample evidence that the individual under consideration for advancement displays consistently good judgment when it comes working with others, solving problems, setting priorities and creating results that help the organization.
 Since many advancement opportunities are stretch assignments for us—larger in scale and broader in scope than our prior experiences—this factor of trust is critical.

 The individual extending the new opportunity to us is trusting that we will grow safely and quickly into the role.

 Given the importance of trust and the power your boss has to select you for “more,” it is essential for you to help make his/her decision an easy one when it comes to considering you for new opportunities.

 8 Ideas to Make Yourself Even More Valuable to Your Boss